MoveOn: Criticism

 MoveOn was criticized by the Anti-Defamation League, among others, when a member-submitted advertisement which drew parallels between President George W. Bush and Adolf Hitler was submitted to their online ad contest "Bush in 30 Seconds".
 The ad was part of an online MoveOn-sponsored contest during the 2004 presidential election in which members were invited to create and submit political ads challenging President Bush and his administration.
 The ad was quickly pulled off the website.

 Fox News criticized the organization after it successfully encouraged the 2008 Democratic presidential candidates not to attend two debates sponsored by the network.
 Fox News advisor David Rhodes and the network's commentators Sean Hannity and Bill O'Reilly have also made accusations that MoveOn.org "owns" the Democratic Party and George Soros "owns" MoveOn.org.

-Google and MoveOn have been accused of selective adherence to trademark law for removing ads from Google Adwords for Maine Senator Susan Collins, citing infringement of MoveOn trademarks.
+Google and MoveOn have been accused of selective adherence to trademark law for removing ads from Google AdWords for Senator Susan Collins, citing infringement of MoveOn trademarks.
 Wired stated on October 15, 2007, that the "left-leaning political advocacy group, MoveOn.org, is backing down" and will allow Google to show the ads.
 MoveOn.org communications director Jennifer Lindenauer said: "We don't want to support a policy that denies people freedom of expression."

 On June 17, 2008, MoveOn emailed its members stating that it had produced "the most effective TV ad we've ever created."
 The ad depicts a mother telling Republican senator and presumptive nominee John McCain that she will not let him use her infant son, Alex, as a soldier in the war in Iraq.
 Subsequent to the ad's release, Jon Stewart, host of The Daily Show, "praised" MoveOn for "10 years of making even people who agree with you cringe."
 The New York Times op-ed contributor Bill Kristol criticized the ad in an essay, including pointing out that the "United States has an all-volunteer Army.
 Alex won't be drafted, and his mommy can't enlist him.
 He can decide when he's an adult whether he wants to serve."

+In 2020, several MoveOn staffers contributed to an article titled "Disinformation creep: ADOS and the strategic weaponization of breaking news" which incorrectly alleged that the subjects criticized in the article acted in ways that were "anti-Black", dismissive of the impact of COVID-19 on Black Americans, were tied to Russian disinformation efforts, and that they discouraged Black Americans from voting for Democratic candidates.
+The article was originally published in Harvard University's The Misinformation Review, but was retracted nearly a year later, after internal and external reviews found the article to have extensive misrepresentation of data and failure "to meet professional standards of validity and reliability".